Discussion and Solution Sessions

 Simultaneously, open science provides a foundation for trustworthy, reproducible, and inclusive AI.
 Making research artifacts FAIR (Findable, Accessible, Interoperable, and Reusable) enhances AI performance and helps reduce risks such as bias, opacity, and lack of accountability.

-This discussion session, as part of the community-building efforts of the NFDIxCS consortium within Germany’s National Research Data Infrastructure (NFDI), aims to foster international collaboration by bringing together researchers, policymakers, and data stewards to:
+This discussion session is a part of the community-building efforts of the NFDIxCS consortium within Germany’s National Research Data Infrastructure (NFDI).
+The aim of this session is to foster international collaboration by engaging researchers, policymakers, and data stewards to address shared challenges from the perspective of their respective roles through a Delphi-inspired approach.

 Solution Sessions